 UNAM Central Library

 How do you combine something non-touristy with a UNESCO site?
 You visit a university.
-This Campus is the perfect place to hang out for the afternoon.
+This Campus is the perfect place to hang out for a day.

 Sit back and watch the all student as they flock around the jacaranda trees and just ‘enjoy life’.

 The UNAM Central Library is somewhat of a symbol for Mexico City because of its immersive murals elegantly painted around the campus.